 - One bird photographed (pic 2) between Rissani and Merzouga on 26 Feb.
 2014 by Dutch birder Maurice Elf.

-- Lahcen Ouacha, a local Berber bird guide in the region of Merzouga-Rissani also confirmed the observations of the Egyptian Nightjars in the breeding area in February.
+- Lahcen Ouacha, a local Berber bird guide in the region of Merzouga-Rissani also confirmed the arrival of the Egyptian Nightjars in the breeding area in mid-February.
+Moreover, some of the observations mentioned above were made with his help.

-On the other hand, a road-killed Egyptian Nightjar was photographed in Aousserd region on 29 November 2012 by Mohamed Mediani.
+On the other hand, a road-killed Egyptian Nightjar was photographed in Aousserd region on 29 November 2012 by Mohamed Mediani and his colleagues.
 This bird along with two records in late October (see table 1 in Mediani et al. 2013) may have been wintering birds rather than late migrants.

 Available information in the literature (e.g. Thévenot et al. 2003) gave ‘early to mid March’ as the arrival date to the breeding areas for the species.
 Comparing this with the dates of the observations mentioned above we can see that the Egyptian Nightjars appear to “arrive” at least 15-20 days earlier.
 Following these observations, I am thinking about three non-exclusive explanations: